bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The data are fed to the system, passed from one module to another and exported from the system via streams.
 Read more about streams under the :ref:`Creating_Streams` section.

 In the demonstration project, the entities are added to the system via REST API as it is less time-consuming.
-The platform entities can be also created via the UI filling in the creation forms for each entity with necessary settings.

-The result is easy-to-see via Web UI.
+The added entities are easy-to-see via Web UI.
 Or send ‘GET’ API requests to return created entities in JSON.
+The platform entities can surely be created via the UI setting up necessary configurations in the creation forms for an each entity.

 Now, having the general idea on the platform workflow, we can dive into solving an example task on the base of SJ-Platform.